vitchyr/torch-rl/doc/mdp.md

 implemented.
 Here, they are represented as a class.
 The definition of the MDP class will depend on the particular problem.

+The biggest idea of MDPs is that they are memoryless.
+The state of an MDP should be enough to determine what happens next.

 ### MDP Config
 Most other classes will require a `MdpConfig` instance instead of a `Mdp` instance. `MdpConfig` is a wrapper data structure that contains an MDP and